 Ever been in a meeting and dreaded writing up the notes afterward?
 Custom prompts make this super easy:

 I've personally saved at least 2 hours a week using prompts like this.
 During one particularly complex project meeting, I dictated key points into my phone during the meeting, then used my AI keyboard to transform those bullet points into a comprehensive summary.
-My manager actually asked if I'd "taken a course on meeting documentation" because the quality improved so much!
+The quality improvement was significant enough that my manager noticed the difference immediately.

 For more informal team updates, a different approach works better: